DaveBullet1050/BatoceraHelpers/README/Controller Reference README.md

 Hat code  0:   -1
 ```

 You can then run:
 `sdl-jstest -e 0`

 And get a running list of events.
 Pressing a joystick axis, or buttons will return something like this.
 Here's my "A" button:
 `SDL_JOYBUTTONUP: joystick: 0 button: 4 state: 0 code:292`

 As you can see I map the button (ID) and code (CODE) in the es_input.cfg:
 `		<input name="a" type="button" id="4" value="1" code="292" />`

+Another utility than can display button codes is:
+`evtest`

 ### Batocera.conf settings - Retroarch example
 If you configure Batocera (via Emulation Station) to use a "libretro" based core to emulate your games, you can change or map any of the Retroarch functions.